Thermography Forms Links and Pre-Scan Instructions

 Thermography provides valuable information that may be important to your health and well-being.
 However, to get the best results, you must follow the pre-scan instructions.
 So please read these instructions carefully.

 If you have any unusual health circumstances or conditions, please let us know well in advance of your appointment.
-If the discussion is extensive, you may have to schedule a pre-scan consultation with Dr. Campbell if necessary, but there is an additional fee for this consultation.
-If you have thermographic images from the past from another thermography clinic that you would like Dr. Cambpell to evaluate or compare with the images he will be taking, please advise us of this ahead of time.
+If the discussion is extensive, you may have to schedule a pre-scan consultation with Dr. Skeen if necessary, but there is an additional fee for this consultation.
+If you have thermographic images from the past from another thermography clinic that you would like Dr. Skeen to evaluate or compare with the images he will be taking, please advise us of this ahead of time.
 The comparative analysis is considered a consultation and so falls under the additional consultation fee category.

 For the best thermography results, please follow these instructions fully.

 • Avoid sunburn.
 No sun tanning or tanning booth treatments.